UtrechtUniversity/mimosa/docs/index.md

 [Installation :octicons-arrow-right-24:](installation.md){.md-button}
 [Running :octicons-arrow-right-24:](run.md){.md-button}

-???+ warning
-    This documentation is still under construction and will be updated regularly.

 MIMOSA is an Integrated Assessment Model (IAM) part of the [IMAGE family](https://www.pbl.nl/en/image/home), with 26 regions covering the whole world.
 It is a relatively simple Cost-Benefit IAM that still covers the relevant technological and socio-economic dynamics.
 The climate impacts are calculated using state-of-the-art COACCH damage functions, and the mitigation costs have been directly calibrated to the IPCC AR6 WGIII database.